ajschumacher/ajschumacher.github.io/20151112-creative_data_science/index.md

 -----

-Some bad news:

-Most of what I'll say are other people's ideas.
-And I may not always cite sources.

-Worse, I probably don't even have quite the right ideas for you.

-I'm going to talk about some things that I think help me to create

-My hope, and the reason for calling our time together today “Creative Data Science”, is that

 A central point of “Debugging Teams” is the importance of humility, respect, and trust.

+In that spirit, let me describe a best-case scenario for our time together:

+I will mostly tell you about other people's ideas.
+(And I may not always cite sources.)

+Worse, I probably won't even have quite the right ideas for you.

+I'm going to talk about some things that I think help create good work with data.

+But I sure don't have your expertise, experience, and other knowledge about everything that you're working on.

+This kind of event doesn't make sense if it's just me talking and then everybody goes back to working exactly the same as they always do.

-In that spirit, I want to thank you for coming together in this safe collaborative space.
-The only people who can do it are you.
+You've come together in this safe collaborative space.
+The people who should get something out of it are you.

+Today could be the day you have that great idea that saves the world!

+I don't care at all if it's related to what I'm talking about!

+But I will ask at the end for you to identify an action to take that you wouldn't have taken if you weren't in this room today.

+Create!

 interdisciplinary thinking (vs. disciplinary thinking)

 “The idea is not to replace one tool with another but rather build a better ecosystem of complementary tools.” ([presentation](https://www.youtube.com/watch?v=GdoDLuPe-Wg) from [Jeffrey Heer](https://twitter.com/jeffrey_heer))

---

-what book reading?
-debugging teams
-learning organization
-not about me
-is today the day you have that great idea???

 What are you going to take from today?

 -----